wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Fast and Optimised**: Optionally compiling Vulkan backend/wheel with special AVX/FMA/F16C optimisations, as well as runtime optimizations for vulkan.

 ### Preview
-- The Interaction page (Qt-Web v5 shown), with Command Prompt in the background...
+- The Interaction page (Qt-Web v5 GUI and Qwen 3 model), with Command Prompt in the background...
 ![preview_image](media/conversation_page.jpg)

-- The collapseable Left/Right Panel on the Interaction page (click the C-G-G button)...
+- The collapseable Left/Right Panel on the Interaction page (click the `<->` button)...
 ![preview_image](media/conversation_expand.jpg)

 - The dynamic progress indication replaces the user input box upon submission...